 Two years after accepting Christ, Gary came home with devastating news: “I can’t hear, Rhonda.
 I was at work, and suddenly everything went silent.
 I always had these nagging thoughts that someday I’d be deaf, but not like this.
 Not now in 1980.
 I’m only 27.”

 Doctors could do nothing.
 Gary questioned why it had happened; then the answer began to unfold.
 “God performed a miracle,” Gary said, “I did not have my hearing restored, but God gave me a burden and a love for Deaf people and a call to Deaf ministry.”

 So much has happened in the years since Gary became deaf.
 It is amazing how God can take such a devastating situation and turn it around for good.
 God opened the door for Gary to attend Bible College.
 He graduated with a degree in Deaf Culture Ministries and became a licensed minister.
-We have pastored two Deaf churches and continue to serve together in Deaf ministry with a passion, vision, and burden to reach the 250 million Deaf people around the world with the same message we heard, oh so many years ago in 1978, “If you want to have a new life, come to Jesus.
-Ask Jesus to forgive you of your sins.”
+We have pastored two Deaf churches and continue to serve together in Deaf ministry with a passion, vision, and burden to reach the 300 million Deaf people around the world with the same message we heard, oh so many years ago in 1978, “If you want to have a new life, come to Jesus.”